 Some of my best friends are economists, but theirs is not a pleasant subject.

 Economics is the study of how scarce resources are allocated.
 But scarce resources don't just consist of money or minerals.
-They also entail status and people.
+They also include status and people.

-In Shakespeare's tragedies there is only one crown -- it's a scarce resource -- and all that fervent sadness and catastrophe revolves around competition for this one limited resource, which confers status and power.
-Or in Othello, where there is no crown, there is rivalry over the beautiful and gracious Desdemona -- there's only one Desdemona.
-Meanwhile, the villainous Iago is angry because he wasn't promoted to lieutenant--there's only one lieutenant, which becomes a scarce resource.
+In Othello, where there is no crown, there is rivalry over the beautiful and gracious Desdemona — there's only one Desdemona.
+Meanwhile, the villainous Iago is angry because he wasn't promoted to lieutenant.
+There's only one lieutenant, which becomes a scarce resource.

 Indeed, if you want to study economics, read lots of Shakespeare.